-Beginning in June, 2020, Oakland Art Murmur, in partnership with Immersive Arts Alliance, local lease-holders and property owners in Oakland, will activate empty storefronts with art created by Bay Area artists.
+Beginning in October 2020 and through March 2021, Oakland Art Murmur, in partnership with Immersive Arts Alliance, The City of Oakland and local property owners, activated empty storefronts with art created by Bay Area artists.